Post School Pathway Planning

 What is scaling?

-Scaling is a rigorous and unbiased mathematical process that allows for fair comparison of students’ achievements across all their subjects.
+Scaling is a rigorous and unbiased mathematical process that allows for fair comparison of students’ achievements across all of their subjects.

 It is a process that allows SATAC to compare the performance of students in every possible combination of SACE subjects.
 The data produced by scaling shows us how scores in one subject relate to scores in other subjects.
 SATAC uses the data to adjust or ‘scale’ subject scores to enable fair and accurate comparisons of student performance.
 For further information on how scaling works, click here.